-Both a science nut and a music fanatic, 21-year-old Joel Compass – real name, no gimmicks – was faced with a tough decision last year.
-Should he begin his medicine degree or accept a record deal?
-Signing to Polydor Records ultimately won out, but it wasn’t a decision the South Londoner took lightly...
+Science nut and music fanatic Joel Compass was faced with a tough decision last year: begin his medicine degree or accept a record deal?
+Ultimately signing to Polydor Records, it was a hard decision for the 21-year old South Londoner...

 "It was a risk," Compass points out.
 "Everyone told me to do medicine and that music would fall into place later in life.
 It was a strange part of my life, deciding to decline the university I'd been working my whole life to get into.
 But I think it was the right decision."